 - 4.3.1.2 In the area listed in Appendix 5 and shown on the Planning Maps as Wāhi Taonga Management Area C39(a), any earthworks associated with any road is limited to the disturbance of soil over areas where that soil has been previously disturbed by cultivation, planting (trees, pasture or crops), building or earthworks.
-Any disturbance within those areas shall be limited to a maximum depth of 20cm; Within any area listed in Appendix 5 and shown on the Planning Maps as a Wāhi Taonga Site or a Wāhi Taonga Management Area, any road does not involve the disturbance, damage to, removal or destruction of any object, artefact or other symbol of pre European settlement, occupation or use of that site; and. - 4.3.1.3 Within any area listed in Appendix 5 and shown on the Planning Maps as a Wāhi Taonga Site or any Wāhi Taonga Management Area not listed in 4.3.1.2, any road does not involve the disturbance, damage to, removal or destruction of any object, artefact or other symbol of pre-European settlement, occupation or use of that site; and Within any area listed in Appendix 5 and shown on the Planning Maps as a Mahinga Kai site, any damage to, or removal of, indigenous vegetation is limited to that undertaken by tāngata whenua for mahinga kai purposes. - 4.3.1.4 Within any area listed in Appendix 5 and shown on the Planning Maps as a Mahinga Kai site, any damage to, or removal of, indigenous vegetation is limited to that undertaken by tāngata whenua for mahinga kai purposes.
+Any disturbance within those areas shall be limited to a maximum depth of 20cm; Within any area listed in Appendix 5 and shown on the Planning Maps as a Wāhi Taonga Site or a Wāhi Taonga Management Area, any road does not involve the disturbance, damage to, removal or destruction of any object, artefact or other symbol of pre European settlement, occupation or use of that site; and: - 4.3.1.3 Within any area listed in Appendix 5 and shown on the Planning Maps as a Wāhi Taonga Site or any Wāhi Taonga Management Area not listed in 4.3.1.2, any road does not involve the disturbance, damage to, removal or destruction of any object, artefact or other symbol of pre-European settlement, occupation or use of that site; and Within any area listed in Appendix 5 and shown on the Planning Maps as a Mahinga Kai site, any damage to, or removal of, indigenous vegetation is limited to that undertaken by tāngata whenua for mahinga kai purposes. - 4.3.1.4 Within any area listed in Appendix 5 and shown on the Planning Maps as a Mahinga Kai site, any damage to, or removal of, indigenous vegetation is limited to that undertaken by tangata whenua for mahinga kai purposes.

-Restricted Discretionary Activities - Roading and Cultural Historic Heritage Sites (Silent File Areas, Wāhi Taonga Sites, Wāhi Taonga Management Areas and Mahinga Kai Sites)Silent File Areas, Wāhi Taonga Sites, Wāhi Taonga Management Areas and Mahinga Kai Sites
+Restricted Discretionary Activities - Roading and Sites of Significance to Tangata Whenua Silent File Areas, Wāhi Taonga Sites, Wāhi Taonga Management Areas and Mahinga Kai Sites